 No special skills required

 Sweet photos of little ones are always treasured, and pictures with creative poses are especially fun.
 Check out the options at It’s Overflowing for some inspirational ideas.
 My favorite is this shot from Crafty Texas Girls of two little girls lying on a driveway next to a Happy Father’s Day message written in sidewalk chalk.
 All you need is a camera — and your cellphone will probably do.
-Print the pictures at your local drugstore photo kiosk, then use this 40% off coupon that comes in the Sunday paper for Michaels to get an inexpensive frame to finish the job.
+Print the pictures using photo paper on your home printer, or at your local drugstore photo kiosk.
+You can purchase inexpensive frames at Michaels using an in-store coupon.

 For experienced hands only

 You can always go the traditional route and get your dad a tie — with a twist, of course.
 A handmade tie is both unique and meaningful.
-Knitpicks, a high-quality, low-priced retailer of knitting supplies, offers free patterns for this silk tie as well as this bow tie.
-Both patterns are fairly easy if you have basic knitting skills.
+Here is a tutorial for a bowtie – just pick out a fabric that will make your special guy smile.
+Or pull out the knitting needles and create a knitted necktie.
 Yarn costs can be as little or as much as you want to spend, depending on the quality of fiber you select.
-For the striped silk tie, choose a self-striping yarn with narrow stripes rather than three different colors to achieve the same effect with less time and money.

 You can also put a new spin on the traditional tie gift with this Better Homes & Gardens pattern for a unique throw pillow.
 Choose six of Dad’s old (or less-than-flattering) ties and stitch them onto canvas for a truly one-of-a-kind gift.
 (You can also get ties from your local thrift store for a few dollars if you think your dad would prefer you not cut up his own.)
 Another tie option: Recycle an old tie into a handy glasses case using this pattern from Olive and Love.